nickvence/nickvence.github.io/pages/madness.rst

 HPC API
 -------
-A 3D finite-element scheme stores the data of the simulation function (ocean waves, or electron wave function) in fixed, 3D array.
+A 3D finite-element scheme stores the data of the simulation function (ocean waves, or electron wave function) in a fixed, 3D array.
 MADNESS functions, due to their adaptive nature are stored as a tree.
-To facilitate fast guaranteed-precision math on this tree, MADNESS provides an Application Programming Interface (API) for common operations for functions of one to six dimensions.
+To facilitate fast, guaranteed precision math on this tree, MADNESS provides an application programming interface (API) for common operations for functions of one to six dimensions.
-These operations include: arithmetic, linear algebra, numerical differentiation and integral convolution.
+These operations include: arithmetic, linear algebra, numerical differentiation, and integral convolution.
 This API enables the creation of code that often reads like the math equation that it is modeling.
 For an example see section 3 of the `SIAM publication`_.

 "Basis-free" computing
 ----------------------
 Many simple chemical systems are efficiently modeled using a molecular-orbit basis.
-These basis functions refelct the symmetry of the system, and chemical processes near the ground state are accurately described with just a few molecular-orbital, basis functions.
+These basis functions reflect the symmetry of the system, and chemical processes near the ground state are accurately described with just a few molecular-orbital basis functions.
-This is referred to as a sparce basis, and it is a good thing.
+This is referred to as a sparse basis, and is computationally beneficiais computationally beneficial

-While a sparce basis makes for efficient computation, it has a dark side: basis error.
+While a sparse basis makes for efficient computation, it has a dark side: basis error.
 For low-energy processes (between the ground state and first excited state), the basis error is small.
-However, as higher energy chemical processes involve more exotic excitations which, in turn, require more basis functions and amplify basis error.
+However, as higher-energy chemical processes involve more exotic excitations more basis functions are requred which amplifies basis error.
 For these systems, MADNESS (like a finite element scheme) becomes an attractive solution that doesn't have basis error.
-However, being more memory-efficient MADNESS outperforms the finite elements scheme which is seen as a dense solution to the problem.
+However, being more memory-efficient, MADNESS outperforms the finite elements scheme which is seen as a dense solution to the problem.

 Load-balancing
 --------------
 There are physical limits on processor speed;
-for this reason, HPC is synonomous with distributed computing.
+for this reason, HPC is synonymous with distributed computing.
-Today, the fastest computers have the most processors.
+Today, the most powerful computers have the most processors.
-Computers with thousands of available processors are no longer rare at universities and governemnt labs.
+Computers with thousands of available processors are no longer rare at universities and government labs.
-However, writing efficient code to use of these computers is a challenge.
+However, writing efficient code to make use of these computers is a challenge.

 An important test for HPC software is the **scaling test**: benchmarking code speed as a function of the number of processors on which it is run.
-Creating code whose speed scales linearly with the number of processors is the holy grail in HPC.
+Creating code whose speed scales linearly with the number of processors is the main goal in HPC.
-Scaling measures the efficiency of processor use.
-While more processors usually brings more speed, in reality the law of diminishing returns usually takes over.
+IMPROVE SENTENCE Scaling measures the efficiency of processor use.
+While more processors usually brings more speed, in reality the law of diminishing returns eventually takes over.

-MADNESS successfully scales to over thousands of processors;
+MADNESS successfully scales to thousands of processors;
 this is due in part to its internal compartmentalization of work for its task-queue that is designed to hide interprocessor communication latency.
 To learn more about the task queue read section 4 of the `SIAM publication`_.